 #Harvest19 is in full swing throughout most of the United States and farmers are heads-down, focused on completing harvest before the next rain (or snow!).
-It’s tempting to allow the “busy work” of harvest distract you from the importance of collecting good harvest data from your yield monitor.
+It’s tempting to allow the “busy work” of harvest distract you from the importance of collecting accurate harvest data from your yield monitor.

 Don’t let it!